-Recently, Ms. Loutsion spent the summer as an Apprentice Artist with the Santa Fe Opera where she covered the title role in Puccini's Tosca, the leading role of Anna in Rossini’s Maometto II, and was heard as Maddalena di Coigny in scenes from Giordano's Andrea Chénier at the annual Apprentice Showcase Scenes.
+Ms. Loutsion spent the summer of 2012 as an Apprentice Artist with the Santa Fe Opera where she covered the title role in Puccini's Tosca, the leading role of Anna in Rossini’s Maometto II, and was heard as Maddalena di Coigny in scenes from Giordano's Andrea Chénier at the annual Apprentice Showcase Scenes.
 She also covered the title role in Madama Butterfly for Opera Santa Barbara, sang Anna Kennedy in Maria Stuarda with Washington Concert Opera, and was heard as soprano soloist in Beethoven’s Symphony No. 9 with the Ithaca College Symphony Orchestra as a guest artist.

-Ms. Loutsion recently concluded her tenure as a Resident Artist with Pittsburgh Opera where she was seen as Armida in Handel’s Rinaldo, Gertrude and the Witch in Humperdinck's Hänsel und Gretel, and Annina in Verdi's La Traviata.
+Ms. Loutsion concluded her tenure as a Resident Artist with Pittsburgh Opera where she was seen as Armida in Handel’s Rinaldo, Gertrude and the Witch in Humperdinck's Hänsel und Gretel, and Annina in Verdi's La Traviata.
 As an Apprentice Artist with Central City Opera, Ms. Loutsion was heard as the title role in Puccini's Madama Butterfly and as Melissa in Handel's Amadigi di Gaula, as well as Minerva in Offenbach's Orpheus in the Underworld, La Dame Elegante in Poulenc's Les Mamelles de Tirésias, and as Frasquita in Bizet's Carmen.
 Ms. Loutsion also made her debut with Opera on the James as the title role in Puccini's Madama Butterfly and with the Boston Court Performing Arts Center as Euridice in Ricky Ian Gordon’s Orpheus and Euridice.
 Concert engagements included the soprano solo in Beethoven's Symphony No. 9 with the Erie Philharmonic, “Mostly Mozart” Concert with the McKeesport Symphony, and “Puccini Brought to Life” Concert with Opera Theater of Connecticut at the Sanibel Music Festival.

 Previous operatic performances have included Second Woman in The Dido Project (Dido and Aeneas) with Sybarite 5, Sie in Hartmann's Wachsfiguren Kabinett with the Aspen Music Festival, Donna Anna in Mozart's Don Giovanni with USC Thornton Opera, and Hannah Galawari in Lehár's The Merry Widow with Ithaca College Opera.
 Ms. Loutsion also performed as Fay Doyle in the west coast premiers of Lowell Liebermann's Miss Lonelyhearts with USC Thornton Opera and as Isabella in Wagner's Das Liebesverbot as part of the Ring Festival LA.